In New Zealand they have a taunting rhyme for someone who is caught staring…

 Please share below!

 This article was posted on Monday, June 8th, 2020 at 8:41 pm and is filed under Countries & Cultures, Expressions, France, Mama Lisa, New Zealand, Proverbs, Sayings, Sayings about Staring, USA, Words & Phrases.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply